Guide To Quality Marathon Training Plan

 Yes, tempo runs are hugely effective, especially for marathon training.
 From a physical standpoint, tempo runs improve your lactate threshold.
 By improving this threshold, you improve your endurance, as you are able to run for longer without becoming fatigued.

 On top of that, tempo runs help you develop a mental toughness that is very important in marathon running.
 Running 26.2 miles is as much a mental battle as it is a physical battle.
-By being close to your threshold for an extended period of time, you will develop the mental toughness to keep going even when your body aches and your mind tells you to stop.
+By being close to your threshold for an extended period, you will develop the mental toughness to keep going even when your body aches and your mind tells you to stop.

 How long should a marathon tempo run be?